laj91/gitignore-test/readme.txt

-Test of gitignore, database encryption and .env files.
+Test of gitignore, encryption, hashing and .env files.